pangan/python-code-test-2020/README.md

 * got: Flask application
 * got_db: mySQL database

-First time the service is running, it creates database and tables automatically.
+The first time the service is running, it creates a database and tables automatically.
 It takes time the database be ready and be accessible. please check the log messages.

-if database is not ready it will show below message:
+if the database is not ready it will show below message:

 `Could not connect to database! trying again in 10 seconds!``

-it tries automatically to connect database until can make  a successfull connection after that it fetches data from _OMDB_ and after fetching data all of episodes it shows below
+it tries automatically to connect database until can make  a successful connection after that, it fetches data from _OMDB_ and after fetching data all of the episodes it shows below
 message:

 ``Server is ready now!``

-it means server is ready now and can reach the endpoints on the localhost port 80.
+it means the server is ready now and can reach the endpoints on the localhost port 80.

 ## Tests

 This package has below tests:

-1. Unit tests : 100% coverage
+1. Unit tests: 100% coverage
 2. Flake8
 3. Black: Formatting
 4. typing